hamza-kanaan/Exquitech-Assessment/Architecture and Design.md

 A structured Git workflow that uses specific branches for features, releases, hotfixes, and development, helping teams manage parallel work and release cycles smoothly.
 - **Environments:** (Dev → QA → Staging → Production)
 A sequence of deployment environments where code is progressively tested and validated:
-1. Dev: Developers integrate and test new code.
+1. Dev: Developers integrate and test new code
-1. QA: Quality assurance team tests functionality and finds bugs.
+1. QA: Quality assurance team tests functionality and finds bugs
-1. Staging: A production-like environment for final validation before release.
+1. Staging: A production-like environment for final validation before release
-1. Production: The live environment accessed by end users.
+1. Production: The live environment accessed by end users
 - **Blue/Green deployment** for minimal downtime
 A deployment strategy where two identical environments (blue and green) are maintained; new releases go to the inactive one, then traffic switches over instantly, minimizing downtime and rollback risk.